FernandoRD/ts_check/README.md

 > Preparing system for Nagios use start RDP session remotely:

+* As the user that runs the script, inside GUI:

 ```shell
  gnome-control-center display - adjust resolution to fit your needs
 ```